Make-School-Courses/MOB-1.1-Introduction-to-Swift/Lessons/05-Introduction-to-SpriteKit/README.md

 ## Check in

-Up to know we've seen Swift's main building blocks:

 - Variables & constants
 - Types & optionals
 - Functions
 - Classes, Structs & Enums
-- Conditionals
-- Control flow (for loops, switch statements, while loops)
+- Conditionals & Control flow (loops and switch statements)

-**1 minute** Think about one thing that's not 100% clear to you, regarding any of these topics.<br>
+**1 min** Think about one thing that's not 100% clear to you, regarding any of these topics.<br>
-**5 minute** Get in groups of 2 or 3 and share your doubts, see if you can get them answered by your classmates.<br>
+**5 min** Get in groups of 2 or 3 and share your doubts, see if you can get them answered by your classmates.<br>
-**1 minute** Only if no one in the group can answer a doubt, write it down.
+**1 min** Only if no one in the group can answer a doubt, write it down.
 And give it to the instructor.

 <!-- > -->

 ## Learning Objectives
-By the end of this lesson, students should be able to:
+By the end of this lesson, we should be able to:

 - Setup an Xcode Game Project
-- Identify and use SpriteKit to build and run a simple project
+- Use SpriteKit to build and run a simple project
-- Place assets and views on a screen
+- Learn how to use SKActions & SKNodes
 - Create a simple game with help from starter code

 <!-- > -->